CW · Continuous Wave · Ham Radio Morse

 Do I need to learn Morse code for a ham radio licence?

 In most countries including the USA, UK, and Australia, Morse code is no longer required for any amateur radio licence.
 The ITU removed the mandatory CW requirement in 2003.
-However, many operators still learn it for the operational advantages and for the challenge.
+However, many operators still learn it for the operational advantages and the challenge.

 How long does it take to learn CW for ham radio?